- Connect your agent to Quraite.

 pyproject.toml to >=3.10,<=3.14.0 if it was auto-generated by Poetry.

-This is done to avoid any compatibility issues with the dependencies.Set up environment variables
+This is done to avoid any compatibility issues with the dependencies.2

 This example uses Gemini.
 Set the